pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol E010 - *4*
 15 TX IDs available, change RX_Num value 0..14 to cycle through them

-If the E010 does not respond well to inputs or hard to bind, set Power to Low.
+If the model does not respond well to inputs or hard to bind, you can try to set Power to Low.
+But this protocol is known to be problematic because it's using the xn297L emulation with a transmission speed of 250kbps therefore it doesn't work very well with every modules, this is an hardware issue with the accuracy of the components used and nothing we can do about it in the firmware.

 ### Sub_protocol H26WH - *5*
 CH6|
 ---|